 There are multiple ways to ensure you have a specific version of a library.
 Pip and conda are two ways, but I prefer to use PyCharm’s Project Interpreter under File > Settings (see Figure 3.4) to install libraries.

+Note: The version of Mesa must be 0.8.3!

 Note: tornado should be version 4.5.2 – the latest version (5.X) may be bugged with Mesa.